ASbA is a smart way to ‘learn and earn’

-A Registered Training Organisation (RTO) will deliver the formal training.
-They’ll provide you with units to complete and will visit you at work throughout your training to check in or carry out assessments.
-And at the end of the traineeship/apprenticeship they will issue your certificate/qualification.
+A Registered Training Organisation (RTO) delivers the formal training component.
+They’ll give you units to complete and regularly visit you at work to check in on your progress or carry out assessments.
+Once you successfully complete your apprenticeship or traineeship, the RTO issues your nationally recognised certificate or qualification.

-You’ll work at least 7.5 hours per week during school, with extra hours available on school holidays.
-This allows you to balance your school work with your employment and training.
+You’ll work a minimum of 7.5 hours per week during school terms, with the opportunity to work additional hours during school holidays.
+This structure helps you balance your school studies with paid work and training.

-So what will you get out of it?
+What will you get out of a school-based apprenticeship?

 You’ll get heaps.
 At the end of Year 12, you can walk out of school with your Tasmanian Certificate of Education (TCE), a completed qualification or be well on your way to completing your qualification.